Research and Treatment

-1) Grassroots Patient Outreach
+3) Grassroots Patient Outreach

 We have established a Community Alliance model to encourage grassroots participation in Angioma Alliance activities.
 Each Community Alliance, whether representing an entire state or a metropolitan area, is tasked with fulfilling the mission of Angioma Alliance in their area.
-We have three part-time regional support staff to assist the grassroots effort.
+We employ two part-time regional support staff to assist the grassroots effort.
 Among their activities, the Community Alliances offer peer support and information through online and in-person support groups, webinars, and conferences; provide outreach to local medical providers, legislators, and media; and host at least one fundraising/awareness event each year.
 Community Alliances need funds for information and outreach materials as well as staff support.
-Our member services program has an annual $93,000 budget that includes staff support, platforms, materials, and travel.
+Our member services program has an annual $93,000 budget that includes staff support, platforms, and materials.
 The Community Alliance model is how Angioma Alliance will grow.

-2) National Patient Conference
+4) National Patient Conference